fchauvel/fchauvel.net/content/post/2020_10_24_taking_smart_notes.md

 <!-- hook -->

-Do you feel that you never have any idea or that your ideas are irrelevant or impractial?
+Do you feel that you never have any idea or that your ideas are irrelevant or impractical?
 This book tells how to generate ideas by reading and taking notes!

 ![Book